AGAPE PET RESCUE KLINIC

 - Certified Foster parents – they must have had their home inspected by one of our Certified Foster Parents.
 They also must study for and pass a test on responsible pet ownership for the species they wish to foster and agree to follow our policies.
 They will sign the Certified Foster Parent agreement.

 - Foster parent in training – our Certified Foster Parents will train and help you to create the correct environment for our foster babies.
 They will help you to study for and then test you on responsible pet ownership for the species you wish to foster.
 If you own, we will even put in fences for your foster pet to play in!
 If you rent we will help you to get an invisible fence.
+WE CAN USE YOUR PET IN THE COURSE SO YOU WILL LEARN HOW TO CORRECT HIS OR HER BEHAVIOR PROBLEM(S)!

 - If you need it, we will help get your own animals current on their preventative medicine (Free with a donation to the organization).